 Jack Jason is famous for being deaf actress Marlee Matlin’s sign language interpreter for more than 25 years.
 This career comes naturally to him; his parents are both deaf, so he grew up signing with them on a regular basis.
 Still, before he made this his career, he took some interpreter training classes and got his certification.

 His first job after college was as an interpreter coordinator, and soon after that, he began interpreting for theatrical productions.
 He ended up meeting Marlee when William Hurt was interested in dating her and needed an interpreter.
-Today he is known for being the famous performer’s interpreter and business partner, even if he did once make a faux pas on air.
+Today he is known for being the famous performer’s interpreter and business partner.

 Jerry Potts – Buffalo Hunter, Indian Warrior, and Interpreter in the 1800s